svip-lab/Saliency-Detection-in-360-Videos/README.md

 ```

 ### Usage
   The spherical convolution is written in pure python with pytorch, so that no compiling proceedure is needed.
-One can just pull and run all codes in this repo.
+One can just pull and run all the codes in this repo.
 We currently provide a sample model in `test.py` that uses spherical convolution layers.
 The model and checkpoint that used in original paper will be released later.

 ### Known issues
   - The process of determining the kernel area at different θ locations is unstable, which will cause output feature maps contain some `nan` values.
 However, this bug seems to have minor effects during training and testing.
 We will try to fix it later.